Supabase MCP server

 Stats

-Supabase MCP Server enables your Supabase projects to connect with AI assistants like Cursor, Claude, and Windsurf through the Model Context Protocol (MCP).
-This standardized interface allows AI assistants to directly interact with your Supabase projects, performing tasks such as managing tables, executing queries, and handling database operations.
+The Supabase MCP Server enables you to connect your Supabase projects with AI assistants like Cursor, Claude, and Windsurf through the Model Context Protocol (MCP).
+This standardized protocol allows AI assistants to interact directly with your Supabase project to perform tasks such as managing tables, fetching configurations, and querying data.

 Prerequisites

 You will need Node.js installed on your machine.
-Verify your installation by running:
+You can verify your installation by running:

 node -v

-If Node.js isn't installed, download it from nodejs.org.
+If Node.js is not installed, you can download it from nodejs.org.

 Installation and Setup

-Configure your MCP client (such as Cursor) with the following JSON configuration:
+Configure your MCP client (such as Cursor) to use this server.
+Most MCP clients use a JSON configuration format:

 {